Don’t let undeserved caregiver guilt add to your stress

 Truth

-No caregiver should ever feel like they should be doing everything alone.
+No caregiver should be made to feel like they need to do everything alone.

 Caregiving requires a team.
-And it doesn’t matter if your team is made up of family, friends, or hired professionals.
+It doesn’t matter if your caregiving team is made up of family, friends, hired professionals, or care programs.

-Trying to do everything alone isn’t healthy and isn’t sustainable.
-Not getting any help causes chronic stress that can lead to burnout and serious illness.
+Trying to do everything completely on your own often causes chronic stress that can lead to burnout and serious illness.

 Recommended for you: